N2SL-UNIST/n2sl/_members/seyeong-park.md

   email: rikaika@unist.ac.kr
 ---

-Seyung Park is currently pursuing the B.S. degree with Department of Computer Science and Engineering, Ulsan National Institute of Science and Technology (UNIST).
+Seyeong Park is currently pursuing the B.S. degree with Department of Computer Science and Engineering, Ulsan National Institute of Science and Technology (UNIST).
 His research interests include edge computing and resource scheduling.

 Last updated: 2024